 Step 1.
-Get Your Child/Teen Thinking by Getting Their Input
+Get Your Teen Thinking by Getting Their Input

-- Ask yourself: "Does my child/teen have an unmet need?"
-Perhaps they are hungry, tired, need some attention, or need some down time. - Check on how you are feeling.
-If you are angry, frustrated, or overwhelmed, you may need to take a few minutes to collect yourself before engaging your child/teen. - Ask your child/teen how they are feeling.
-"I notice your face is red.
-Are you feeling frustrated?"
-Or "I saw your friend leave you after school to go hang out with someone else.
+- Ask yourself: "Does my teen have an unmet need?"
+Perhaps they are hungry, tired, need some attention, need some help, or need some down time. - Check on how you are feeling.
+If you are angry, frustrated, or overwhelmed, you may need to take a few minutes to collect yourself before engaging your teen. - Ask your teen how they are feeling.
+"I noticed your face got really red when your sister walked in.
+Were you feeling frustrated?"
+Or "I've noticed you haven't been hearing from your friends.
 I wonder if you are feeling sad?" - Use your best listening skills.